-Cells often communicate via exosomes, nano-sized packages of information released by the cell for absorption by other cells in close proximity.
-These packages of information contain a variety of proteins, genetic material and other cargo which have the ability to induce functional changes in recipient cells.
-Under certain conditions, exosomes produced by stem cells initiate repair and regeneration.
-However depending on the state of the cell and its environmental stimuli, stem cells have the ability to communicate different information and induce different functional changes.
-We have therefore developed a technology by which a permanent stem cell line can be cultured under different environments to produce specific therapeutic agents that can be harvested at a commercially relevant scale.
+Cells communicate via exosomes, nano-sized packages of information released by cells and absorbed by other cells in a functionally relevant manner.
+These packages of information contain a variety of proteins, genetic material and other cargo which have the ability to induce changes in recipient cells.
+Under certain conditions, exosomes produced by stem cells can be manipulated to carry different cargos.
+A wide variety of therapeutic molecules can be loaded into exosomes to protect the active molecule from breakdown and to target a specific area of the body.
+We have therefore developed a technology by which a permanent stem cell line can be cultured to produce specific therapeutic agents that can be harvested at a commercially relevant scale.
 The ability to produce commercially valuable therapeutic products from stem cell-derived exosomes demands a standardised stem cell producer line appropriately sourced and isolated, manufactured to GMP, grown in serum-free conditions and (ideally) already having demonstrated patient safety.
 In the stem cell field, our CTX cell line uniquely meets all these conditions.

 - Stem cell-derived exosomes have generally been found to be less immunogenic than cells.
 Thus, “off the shelf” products may readily be developed using exosomes with negligible immunogenicity.